martialanouman/go-workout-api/README.md

 ### Running with Docker Compose

-To run the entire application stack:
+To run the entire application stack with Docker Compose:

+1. **Set up environment variables** (as described in step 4 above)
+2. **Start all services**:

 ```bash
 docker compose up -d
 ```

 This will start both the PostgreSQL database and the application.
+The compose file includes:

+- **db**: PostgreSQL database on port 5432
+- **db_test**: Test database on port 5433 (for testing purposes)

 ## Configuration